 Cofounder vs. Founder

 A founder is usually the person who has a defined idea of a business.
-But s/he may or may not have adequate finance or human resource or even lack some required skills to realize it.
+But they may or may not have adequate finance or human resource or even lack some required skills to realise it.

 A cofounder, on the other hand, is the person who accompanies the founder (the person with the idea) in establishing the business and takes the responsibility to convert it into a successful one.

-To make this definition even more clear, let us look at an example.
+To make this definition even more clear, let us look at the example of Facebook.